 The amortization payments are level amounts over the remaining applicable amortization period.
-The employer cost is determined as a percent of payroll, and the employer contributes that percent of the payroll of all covered members during each fiscal year.
-The employer cost for fiscal year 2009/2010 is the total of (1) the employer normal cost percent and (2) the net amortization payment for fiscal year 2009/2010 divided by the projected payroll for the fiscal year.
-Under Act 2007-8, the total annual employer contribution rate for fiscal year 2009/2010 shall not be less than 4 percent of the active member payroll.
+The employer cost is determined as a percent of compensation, and the employer contributes that percent of the compensation of all covered members during each fiscal year.
+The employer cost for fiscal year 2010/2011 is the total of (1) the employer normal cost percent and (2) the net amortization payment for fiscal year 2010/2011 divided by the projected covered compensation for the fiscal year.
+Under Act 2007-8, the total annual employer contribution rate for fiscal year 2010/2011 shall not be less than 4 percent of the active member compensation.

-The assumptions used in determining the actuarial cost are stated in Schedule N, and the employer cost, as a percent of payroll, is determined in Schedules A and B. With the exception of the annual investment return assumption, which was revised from 8.5% to 8.0% effective December 31, 2008, the assumptions used for the current valuation were based upon an evaluation of SERS experience from 2001 through 2005.
+The assumptions used in determining the actuarial cost are stated in Schedule N, and the employer cost, as a percent of covered compensation, is determined in Schedules A and B. With the exception of the annual investment return assumption, which was revised from 8.5% to 8.0% effective December 31, 2008, the assumptions used for the current valuation were based upon an evaluation of SERS experience from 2001 through 2005.

-The investment return assumption is 8.0 percent (previously 8.5 percent) per year.
+The annual investment return assumption is 8.0 percent.
 Salary growth is the total of assumed increases in salary rates and career salary growth.
 It is generally assumed that the total payroll will increase at 3.3 percent a year and that employee career salary growth (promotion and longevity growth) will average an additional 3.8 percent a year.
 Therefore, the average total salary growth for an individual will generally be 7.1 (3.3 plus 3.8) percent a year.
 The investment return and the salary rate increase assumptions are based on an assumed underlying inflation of 3.0 percent a year.